Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 #### 4.2.3.
 Social Jobs

-- Achieve financial independence to secure a stable future for oneself and loved ones.
-- Maintain a positive financial image among peers and within the community.
+- Maintain a positive financial image among peers and loved ones.
-- Leverage financial stability to enhance social status and opportunities.
+- Support and influence loved ones in their own financial journeys.

 ### 4.3.
 User Pains